DSpace/RestContract/README.md

 The ETag value can be used with in GET request with the *If-None-Match* conditional header.
 If the header MATCHES the ETag, the API will conclude nothing has changed, and instead of sending a copy of the resource, an HTTP 304 Not Modified status code is returned.

-The ETag value can be also used with DELETE, POST, PUT and PATCH with the *If-Match* conditional header to avoid to perform action on changed resources (concurrency issues, optimistic lock approach).
+The ETag value can be also used with DELETE, POST, PUT and PATCH with the *If-Match* conditional header to avoid performing an action on changed resources (concurrency issues, optimistic lock approach).

 Finally, when possible the If-Modified-Since header in GET request should be respected.
 If the resource has been not modified since the value of the Header the API should return an
 HTTP 304 Not Modified status code.
-Resources that support the *If-Modified-Since* header *MUST* return the Last-Modified Header in the GET response, such header *MUST BE NOT* returned by resources not able to manage the If-Modified-Since header.
+Resources that support the *If-Modified-Since* header *MUST* return the Last-Modified Header in the GET response.
+That header *MUST BE NOT* returned by resources not able to manage the If-Modified-Since header.

 ## API Versioning

-... here we will describe our strategy to provide access overtime to a specific version of the REST API...
-### Deprecated endpoints & methods
-... how we want to let know the client about deprecated endpoints & methods?
-### Experimental endpoints & methods
-... do we want/need to introduce endpoints keeping the right to change behavior and other aspects without face with the self-imposed guarantee about backward compatibilty and versioning?
+At this time, DSpace REST API is versioned alongside DSpace software (e.g. DSpace v7.x comes with REST API v7).
+Please check the Release Notes for information around any deprecations / breaking changes to the API between major versions of DSpace.

 ## Community Resources
 * [REST Code Branch](https://github.com/DSpace/DSpace/tree/main/dspace-server-webapp)